Seneca Rocks: History

 Evidence suggests that the Native Americans of the Archaic Period may have camped frequently at the mouth of nearby Seneca Creek at the foot of the Rocks.
 The famous Great Indian Warpath, known locally as the "Seneca Trail", followed the Potomac River, allowing the Algonquian, Tuscarora, and Seneca nations to transit the area for purposes of trade and war.
 Excavation for the building of the present Seneca Rocks Visitor Center uncovered evidence of two villages, the more recent of which thrived about 700 years ago.
 About a dozen dwellings were found.

 The first European visitors to see the region were surveyors who passed through around 1746, and the first settlers arrived at Mouth of Seneca fifteen years later.
-At that time, West Virginia (or western Virginia as it was then) was the edge of the great wilderness.
+At that time, West Virginia (or western Virginia as it was then) was at the edge of the great wilderness.
 The Rocks were visited and sketched by the well-known writer and magazine illustrator David Hunter Strother (known by his pseudonym "Porte Crayon") around 1853.
-His sketches were reworked and published two decades later as a popular wood engraving in an 1872 issue of Harpers New Monthly Magazine. (see image left).
+His sketches were reworked and published two decades later as a popular wood engraving in an 1872 issue of Harper's New Monthly Magazine. (see image left).

 It is unknown who the first person was to climb Seneca Rocks.
-Undoubtedly Native Americans scaled the rocks prior to European settlers reaching the area, but there is no record of their ascents.
+Undoubtedly Native Americans scaled the rocks before European settlers reaching the area, but there is no record of their ascents.
 The historic ascent of Paul Bradt, Don Hubbard, and Sam Moore in 1939 found an inscription of "D.B.
 September 16, 1908."
 This has been attributed to a surveyor named Bittenger who was known to be working in the area.

 The documented climbing history of the Rocks begins in 1935 with a roped descent - the ascent was a steep hike – of the North Peak by Paul Bradt and Florence Perry.
 In the 1930s and 1940s only a few climbers, mostly from the Washington, D.C., and Pittsburgh areas, attempted to climb Seneca Rocks.